Why is Goat Milk Soap Good for Your Skin?

-But at first, I have to say, I was very overwhelmed and apprehensive about making soap.
+I have to say, the first time making soap I was very scared about screwing something up.
 I mean, I'd be working with lye!

-And, Yes, you have to use lye (sodium hydroxide) in the soap or it's not really soap.
+And, Yes, you have to use lye (sodium hydroxide) to make soap or it's not really soap.

 Well, in your finished soap there is NO lye.
-When you mix lye with a liquid, then blend with melted oils, it goes through a chemical process called saponification.
+When you mix lye with a liquid (goat milk, beer, coffee, water) then blend with melted oils, it goes through a chemical process called saponification.
 That chemical process changes the oil into soap and glycerin.
 So no lye is present in the final product.

-It really is a science, wait, didn't I say I'd never need that in school??
+It really is a science, wait, didn't I say I'd never need that after school??

-So, all the oils are melted together in a glass bowl (no metal, and no plastic unless you want your plastic to taste like soap).
-Lye is added to the goat milk and completely dissolved before adding to the oils.
+All the oils are melted together in a glass bowl (no metal, and no plastic unless you want your plastic to taste like soap).
+Lye is added to frozen goat milk and completely dissolved before adding to the oils.
 Once the lye/milk mixture is added to the oils you stick blend until it just starts to get thick.
 That's when I add essential oils, fragrance oils, colors or none of the above, and pour into a 5 pound mold.